cakephp/docs/en/core-libraries/components/authentication.rst

 .. warning::

-  If your using scaffolding, allow all will not identify and allow the scaffolded methods.
+  If you're using scaffolding, allow all will not identify and allow the scaffolded methods.
 You have to specify their action names.

 You can provide as many action names as you need to ``allow()``.
 You can